-The Department of Natural Resources and Environmental Sciences at the University of Illinois at Urbana-Champaign has a number of duties and responsibilities.
-There are three important components of the total program.
+The Department of Natural Resources and Environmental Sciences at the University of Illinois at Urbana-Champaign has duties and responsibilities for teaching, research, and extension.
 Teaching undergraduate and graduate students and preparing them to effectively assume leadership roles within the various professions of NRES is a primary responsibility.

-The research programs of the department are primarily designed to generate information needed by various state, national, and international organizations and companies to solve difficult environmental problems and to educate students to reach their full potential.
-Many of these research efforts are applied in nature; others may be designed to discover more fundamental information needed to further advance applied technology.
-Within the department, there are strong Extension outreach programs to assist the people of Illinois in applying new technologies generated through research.
-Each of the faculty, whether department, adjunct, or affiliate, has responsibilities in instruction, research and/or Extension, and most of them have responsibilities in more than one area.
+Research programs within the department are primarily designed to generate information needed by the public or private sector for solving environmental problems, but are often equally critical in providing students the research experience that ultimately determines the direction of their thesis or dissertation.
+Many of these research efforts are applied in nature, while may be designed to discover more fundamental information needed to further advance applied technology.
+Within the department, there are outreach programs to assist the public in applying new technologies generated through research.
+Each of the faculty, whether department, adjunct, or affiliate, has responsibilities in instruction, research and/or outreach, and most of them have responsibilities in more than one area.